mohitpunjabi/chessenger/README.md

 Chessenger
 ==========

-A jQuery plugin that allows you to create a multiplayer (and single player) chess on your browser.
+A jQuery plugin that creates a multiplayer (and single player) chess on your browser.

-Currently it's just a chessboard on the browser.
-I'm still stuck at the client end.
-You can create a chessboard of your chosen size, side (black or white), and possibly configuration (what pieces go where), and voila: here's your chessboard.
+Currently it's just a simple chessboard on the browser - no gameplaying.
+I'm still making the client end.

-Drag, and drop the pieces to move.
-Validating the moves is turned off, so you can move anything around, anywhere, and you can undo.
+Drag the pieces to move.
+In the example, validating the moves is turned off, so you can move anything around, anywhere, and you can undo.
 Usage
 -----